 Using the information from individual survey forms, the School Emergency Response Team (SERT) maintains a master list of all occupants (students and staff) needing special assistance in the event of an emergency.
 The following information must be entered and updated regularly.

-The following information must be entered and updated regularly. ☐ Check here if you currently have NO persons requiring special assistance
+Check here if you currently have NO persons requiring special assistance